bastazini/species_habitat_interactions/README.md

 })
 ```

-As before, we selected the results we want, melt the lists, and bind
+As before, we selected the results we want, melt the lists, and bind to
-into the data frame for robustness analyses.
+the data frame for robustness analyses.

 ``` r
 # total loss